MartinPacker/Db2-DDF-Analysis-Tool/README.md

 Likewise you can modify the OUTFIL data sets to point to appropriate targets.

 **Note:** If you have turned on Db2's Accounting Trace Compression you will need to decompress the records before passing them to the database build job.
+The best way to decompress the data is by assembling, link-editing and running the Db2-supplied DSNTSMFD program.
+It is in the Db2 SDSNSAMP library.
+The most common symptom of running the database build against compressed data is a S0C7 ABEND.

 ### Reporting